I2PC/docs/docs/Installation/Installations/index.rst

         ./xmipp

-   Both methods only compile Xmipp.
+   This methods only compile Xmipp.
 Linking it to Scipion is explained in the next step.
 Note.
 For additional details about the compilation process, run:

    .. code-block:: bash